zimmski/tavor/README.md

 The fuzzing filter code and all officially implemented fuzzing filters can be found in the [github.com/zimmski/tavor/fuzz/filter package](/fuzz/filter) and its sub-packages.

 A fuzzing filter has to implement the `Filter` interface which is exported by the [github.com/zimmski/tavor/fuzz/filter package](/fuzz/filter).
-The interface defines the `Apply` method that applies the filter onto a token which is passed to the method.
-Therefore, the method's concern is only one token at a time.
+The interface defines a function signature that applies the filter onto a token which is passed to the function.
+Therefore, the function's concern is only one token at a time.
 If an error is encountered during the filter execution, the error return argument is not nil.
 On success a replacement for the token is returned.
 If this replacement is not `nil`, it will replace the original token.

 Applying a filter can be done manually or using the `ApplyFilters` function exported by the [github.com/zimmski/tavor/fuzz/filter package](/fuzz/filter). `ApplyFilters` applies more than one filter, correctly traverses the graph, handles errors of filters and does not apply filters onto filter generated tokens.
 The last property is needed to avoid filter loops e.g. when two filter generate new tokens which trigger the generation of the other filter.